oural1206/Oural1206/README.md

 # 👋 Hi, i am a young developer

-## 🙋‍♂️ About me
+## 🙋‍♂️ About me ?

-### 👀 Who I am ?
+### 👀 Who I am
-> Hello, I am a young developer, I started my first language at 10 years old.
+> Helle my name is Jules, I am a young developer, I started my first language at 10 years old.
 I have progressed quite a bit, slowly but surely.
 I'm not looking for any project for the moment I'm working on my website.

 ### 💻 My skills